Anxiety

 If you have social anxiety, questions like these may be common.
 We're here to help.

-With social anxiety, you may feel shame, shame, embarrassment, frustration and hopelessness.
-Together, we'll help you heal, grow and get on track (or back on track).
+With social anxiety, you may feel shame, embarrassment, frustration and hopelessness.
+When you're ready, we're here to support you with science-backed therapy.

 Cyberchondria